-As Gary testified in November 2023, bad actors may impersonate family members or friends in "person-inneed" or "grandparent" scams.
+Bad actors may impersonate family members or friends in "person-in-need" or "grandparent" scams.
 Imposters may pretend to be a grandchild or a law enforcement officer who has detained the target's grandchild.
 They may also use AI to clone the voice of someone the individual knows to claim they are in trouble and need money to help with an emergency, like getting out of jail, paying a hospital bill, or leaving a foreign country.
 Scammers play on emotions and trick concerned family members into sending them money.
 Similar schemes can use the voices of nieces, nephews, children, or others.
-Between January and September 2023, the FBI's Internet Crime Complaint Center (IC3) received more than 195 reports regarding grandparent scams, resulting in at least \$1.9 million in reported losses.

-These are common signs that you may be facing these types of scams:
+Common signs that you may be facing these types of scams include:

-The person on the line asks you to send money immediately and shares specific details on how to

-- do so.
-They may suggest you send the money via gift card, wire transfer, or cryptocurrency. - The "grandchild" or "law enforcement officer" on the line asks you to keep the incident a secret, despite the supposed urgency of the situation. - The caller rushes you and asks you to make immediate decisions with little to no information. - The caller reports to be in a situation or place that does not align with the typical behavior of the person they claim to be.
+- The person on the line asks you to send money immediately and shares specific details on how to do so.
+They may suggest you send money via gift card, wire transfer, or cryptocurrency. - The "grandchild" or "law enforcement officer" on the line asks you to keep the incident a secret, despite the supposed urgency of the situation. - The caller rushes you and asks you to make immediate decisions with little to no information. - The caller reports to be in a situation or place that does not align with the typical behavior of the person they claim to be.

 - Hang up and call the number of your family member or a friend that you know to be genuine to ensure they are safe. - If the person claims to be a law enforcement officer, hang up and call the relevant law enforcement agency to verify the person's identity and any information shared.
 Be aware: law enforcement will never contact a family member to collect bail money on behalf of someone else. - Verify the story with trusted family and friends, even if you have been told to keep it a secret. - Check your social media privacy settings and limit what information you share online.
-Criminals may try to use personal details to better target their scam and make it all the more convincing.

-- Report all suspicious calls or messages to the FTC (1-877-382-4357) or local law enforcement.
+Criminals may try to use personal details to better target their scam and make it all the more convincing. - Report all suspicious calls or messages to the FTC (1-877-382-4357) or local law enforcement.
 You can also file a complaint online at reportfraud.ftc.gov. - Helpful Tip: If you sent money to a scammer through a wire transfer, report it to the FBI's IC3 within 72 hours of the transfer at ic3.gov.
 They may be able to help recoup some of your lost funds.